 Despite all of these advantages, DECO has left some recommendations for the users of this type of technology, alerting to some vulnerabilities of this type of system.

 According to this organization, which is responsible for consumer protection, “some free and simple to download mobile apps, enable the reading of contactless card data.”.

 Therefore, if you are a public transport user at rush hour and, to avoid transmitting data from your card – although close proximity is required for someone with a mobile phone with one of these apps installed to get your card data – Deco advises you to carry the card in an aluminum wallet designed for cards, so that you can isolate and protect it.

 In addition to this Deco alert and despite the fact that contactless technology is a reality that is perfectly inserted in the physical payments made in Portugal, it still has some limitations, which we will now present:

-Here at Contisystems, we are avid admirers of this technology, due to the privacy it enables, the fact that it makes safer and more comfortable and because it makes your life easier.
+Here at Contisystems, we are avid admirers of this technology, due to the privacy it enables, the fact that it makes your transactions safer and more comfortable and because it makes your life easier.